The Shortest Way with the Dissenters

 The Shortest Way with the Dissenters; Or, Proposals for the Establishment of the Church is a pamphlet written by Daniel Defoe, first published anonymously in 1702.
 Defoe was prompted to write the pamphlet by the increased hostility towards Dissenters in the wake of the accession of Queen Anne to the throne.

 The pamphlet is written in the same style as the Tory publications that attacked Dissenters, and at the time of publication it was assumed by some to be a genuine vindication of their views.
-However, others believed the pamphlet to have been satire—a view that is shared by many modern scholars.
+However, others believed the pamphlet to have been satire—a view that is shared by modern scholars.
 The pamphlet raised embarrassing questions about the handling of the issue by the Tory ministry, and led to Defoe's arrest for seditious libel.
 His imprisonment, during which he fell into bankruptcy, was to have a lasting influence on his subsequent writings.
 In the years after his release, Defoe published several pamphlets that attempted to explain its purpose and his own views.